fbpx

 What is the CEIP

-This plan proposed the steps Grant PUD needs to take to be greenhouse gas neutral by 2030 and have 100% clean energy by 2045.
+This plan, which was adopted by our commissioners on Dec.
+9, 2025, propose the steps Grant PUD needs to take to be greenhouse gas neutral by 2030 and have 100% clean energy by 2045.
 The steps in the plan included energy efficiency, demand response, and renewable energy goals and the actions we need to take to ensure all Grant PUD customers benefit from the transition to clean electricity.
+Read the 2026-2029 CEIP Report here.

-Grant PUD’s next four-year roadmap is due January 1, 2026.
 This roadmap will describe how Grant PUD will make sure the transition to clean electricity is equitable across the County and does not unintentionally harm highly impacted communities or vulnerable populations.
+Furthermore, this roadmap is rooted and based on the customer feedback from the CEIP survey Grant County residents participated in.
+The results from that survey and priorities articulated are summarized below.

 What are highly impacted communities and vulnerable populations?